2kCarlos/learning-electronjs/README.md

       /* Modules */
-      "module": "commonjs",                                /* Specify what module code is generated. */ "rootDir": "./src",                                  /* Specify the root folder within your source files. */
+      "module": "commonjs",                                /* Specify what module code is generated. */ "rootDir": "ts",                                     /* Specify the root folder within your source files. */

       /* Emit */
-      "sourceMap": true,                                   /* Create source map files for emitted JavaScript files. */ "outDir": "./public",                                /* Specify an output folder for all emitted files. */ "forceConsistentCasingInFileNames": true,            /* Ensure that casing is correct in imports. */
+      "sourceMap": true,                                   /* Create source map files for emitted JavaScript files. */ "outDir": "src",                                     /* Specify an output folder for all emitted files. */ "forceConsistentCasingInFileNames": true,            /* Ensure that casing is correct in imports. */

       /* Type Checking */